jamestw13/mern-starter/README.md

 # mern-starter
-A starting point for building a MERN app
+A starting point for building a MERN app with user authentication

 ## Functionality Added and Planned
 - [x] React Starting Template